4 Inference

 To test \(H_0:\beta_1 = \beta_2 = 0\) jointly in a regression with \(k\) slopes and sample size \(n\), we use:

-Answer: B. Separate \(t\)-tests do not control the size of the joint procedure and miss the case in which two regressors are individually weak but jointly informative.
+Answer: B. Separate \(t\)-tests do not control the overall probability of rejecting at least one true \(H_0\): with \(q\) individual tests each at size \(\alpha\), the combined Type I error rate grows above \(\alpha\).
+The \(F\)-test is constructed so that its size on the joint null is exactly \(\alpha\).
+Separate \(t\)-tests also miss the case in which two regressors are individually weak but jointly informative.

 A regressor \(x_j\) has a coefficient with \(p < 0.001\).
 Which of the following is true?